dxciber-awslz/OHDSIonAWS/README-DXC.md

 The dependency is replaced with the hard coded value of the latest Tomcat Solution supported by ElasticBeanstalk.
 In the future bootstrapping process based on CodePipeline the dynamic obtention of this value will be restored.

 # Parameters

-As described in the `Changes To The Official Version` chapter, a new `00-main-dxc.template` template is used to store in the code repository the values used to create each environment, and store in AWS SecretsManager those values required for operation automation artifacts, and to provide also human operators with access to secret values such as the database master user password, in a secure and access-controlled way.

 Besides the parameters defined by the official OHDSIonAWS templates, wich are described in the [README.md](README.md) document, the changes introduced by DXC Technology imply the following additional parameters: